• Skip to primary navigation

 Instructions

-• In a large plate or dish, combine the Dijon, vinegar, garlic powder, oregano, and cayenne.
+• In a small bowl, combine the Dijon, vinegar, garlic powder, thyme, and paprika.
 Slowly add the olive oil and stir well to make a paste-like emulsion.

 • Place the tenderloins in the dish and turn to coat well.
 Allow to rest up to ten minutes.